fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 ## ZeRO vs FSDP vs Megatron: When to Use Which?

 Both ZeRO-3 and PyTorch FSDP do parameter sharding (state sharding).
 They solve the same problem—distributing model parameters, gradients, and optimizer states across GPUs to reduce memory usage.
-In practice, **FSDP2 should be considered the default solution** for large-model training, while DeepSpeed is most valuable in memory-constrained or extreme-scale scenarios where GPU-only approaches are no longer sufficient.
+The choice between them depends on your specific requirements, existing infrastructure, and constraints.

-### Use PyTorch FSDP2 (Default Choice):
+### PyTorch FSDP2:

 - **Native PyTorch integration**: Pure PyTorch, no external dependencies
-- **torch.compile support**: FSDP2 works better with PyTorch's compiler
+- **torch.compile support**: FSDP2 works well with PyTorch's compiler
-- **Simpler codebase**: FSDP2 is more lightweight and easier to debug
+- **Simpler codebase**: FSDP2 is lightweight and straightforward to debug
-- **Most large models** (7B-200B): FSDP2 is mature and well-optimized for this range
+- **Large models** (7B-200B): FSDP2 is mature and well-optimized for this range
 - **GPU-only sharding is sufficient**: When your model fits with full parameter sharding across available GPUs

-### Use DeepSpeed ZeRO (Exception Cases):
+### DeepSpeed ZeRO:

 - **GPU memory is insufficient even with full sharding**: When aggregate GPU memory across all devices is still not enough
-- **Need CPU or NVMe offloading**: ZeRO-Offload (CPU) and ZeRO-Infinity (NVMe) extend memory beyond GPUs, though with significant throughput tradeoffs
+- **CPU or NVMe offloading**: ZeRO-Offload (CPU) and ZeRO-Infinity (NVMe) extend memory beyond GPUs, though with throughput tradeoffs
-- **Extreme-scale multi-node training**: ZeRO++ provides communication optimizations that can help in very large, heterogeneous network environments
+- **Multi-node training optimizations**: ZeRO++ provides communication optimizations that can help in large, heterogeneous network environments
-- **Existing DeepSpeed ecosystem**: If you're already using other DeepSpeed features (MoE, compression, etc.)
+- **DeepSpeed ecosystem integration**: If you're using other DeepSpeed features (MoE, compression, etc.)

 **Important caveat**: CPU and NVMe offloading come with substantial throughput penalties.
 These are "feasibility" solutions—they enable training that wouldn't otherwise be possible, but at the cost of slower training speeds.
 Use them only when GPU-only approaches are truly insufficient.

 ### Use Megatron (Computation Sharding):

-Megatron is **essential** (not optional) when:
+Megatron becomes necessary when:

 - **Individual layers exceed single-GPU computation capacity**: When a single Transformer layer's matrix operations are too large or too slow for one GPU
 - **Very large hidden dimensions**: Models with hidden_size >= 16K require tensor parallelism